EmperorJack/visor/README.md

 ## TypeScript

-To best make use of TypeScript in your sketches you can use the the Visor API type declarations.
+To best make use of TypeScript in your sketches you can use the the Visor type declarations.
 These can be generated with `visor_cli` by running:

 ```sh
 visor_cli types ~/output/path/for/visor-types.d.ts